Struggling to Adapt

 This was not the time to ponder on weirdness!
 She had to save him!
 Poles with decayed heads stuck on them decorating the area were a good hint of what fate awaited him otherwise.

 Her eyes narrowed, Shantae began planning, playing different angles of attack in her mind.
 But...
 It wasn't working.
 She found herself hit by bullets due to many zombies' targeting lines criss-crossing.
-Or jumped by one spiky ape or other - she wasn't going to imagine further, thank you very much.
+Or jumped by one spiky ape or other from behind - she wasn't going to imagine further, thank you very much.
 Or scimitar-dashing into dense shrubbery, having successfully disposed of half the enemies only to be jumped by the remaining half while she was stuck.
-It was like a bad puzzle, there was a small rock outcropping breaking the straight line, preventing her from using the road to make a running start.
+It was like a bad puzzle, there was a small rock outcropping next to the beginning of the road, preventing her from using it to make a running start.

 Frustrated, the pointy-eared girl chewed on her lip.
 There must be a way to save him!
 She just had to figure how.
 Making a racket to draw some of them away?
 That required thorough checking around lest she attracts a herd of monsters from just a bit further away.